V4Fire/Client/src/core/component/decorators/computed/README.md

 The decorator attaches meta information to a component computed field or accessor.

-## What differences between accessors and computed fields?

-A computed field is an accessor that value can be cached or watched.
-To enable value caching, use the `@computed` decorator when define or override your accessor.
-After that, the first time the getter value is touched, it will be cached.
-To support cache invalidation or adding change watching capabilities, provide a list of your accessor dependencies or use the `cache = 'auto'` option.

-## Usage

 ```typescript
 import iBlock, {component, prop, computed} from 'super/i-block/i-block';